 Research and Teaching Associate, Petroleum Engineering Department, The Petroleum Institute, UAE

-Professor, Department of Petroleum and Geosystems Engineering, University of Texas, USA
+Professor, Hildebrand Department of Petroleum and Geosystems Engineering, The University of Texas at Austin, USA